Dragon Anatomy and Physiology

 Illustration 1.
 General Avian Anatomy. © Kylie 'drago' McCormick.

-Birds have a special adaptation for flight, called the furcula, sometimes call the wishbone in culture and culinary tradition, which helps protect the animal's thorax during flight.
-Other specific bone structures of interest include the number of fused bones in the skeleton, such as the tibiotarsus and hypotarsus (or tarsometatarsus) in the hind legs and feet.
-The pygostyle is a series of fused caudal vertebrae that serve as supports for the tail feathers of the bird.
+Birds have a special adaptation for flight, called the furcula, sometimes call the wishbone, which helps protect the animal's thorax during flight.
+Other specific bone structures of interest include the fused bones in the skeleton, including tibiotarsus, hypotarsus, tarsometatarsus, and pygostyle.

 Considerations on Dragon Anatomy and Physiology

 Birds are an important consideration in terms of dragon anatomy, primarily because of the wide variety of wing styles in both flight-capable and non-flying birds.
-Dragons and birds have long been associated in mythology and folklore, even though manner modern writers associate dragons with bats or bat anatomy in terms of wing appearance.
+Dragons and birds have long been associated in mythology and folklore, even though many modern artists associate dragons with bats or bat anatomy in terms of wing appearance.

 The fusion of multiple bones for the specialization of flight is interesting for comparative anatomy, especially when attempting to identify possible configurations for flight-capable dragon anatomy.

-However, one of the most important aspects of bird anatomy to dragon anatomy is the sizes of flight-capable birds.
-Since the wandering albatross has the largest avian wingspan, with a maximum size of 3.63 m (11 ft 11 in),1 it is likely that dragon anatomy based upon bird anatomy would have a similar limit in size.
+However, one of the most important aspects of bird anatomy to dragon anatomy is the size of flight-capable birds.
+The wandering albatross has the largest avian wingspan, with a maximum size of 3.63 m (11 ft.
+11 in.).
+[1] It is likely that dragon anatomy based upon bird anatomy would have a similar limit in size.

 Footnotes